mgm3746/krashpad/README.md

 ----------------------------------------
 error
 ----------------------------------------
 *There is an application or operations invalid use case resulting in an attempt to modify a file while Java has it open.
 A workaround to avoid the crash is to disable memory mapping in ZipFile with -Dsun.zip.disableMemoryMapping=true (at the cost of some loss in performance), or upgrade to JDK 11.
 Backporting a fix to JDK8 would not address the root cause, and the OpenJDK developers have determined it is too risky.
-References: (1) https://access.redhat.com/solutions/65104.
-(2) https://bugs.openjdk.java.net/browse/JDK-8142508.
+References: (1) https://access.redhat.com/solutions/6983666.
+(2) https://bugs.openjdk.org/browse/JDK-8145260.
 ----------------------------------------
 warn
 ----------------------------------------
 *JDK is not the latest version.
-Latest version is 1.8.0_345-b01 (newer by 14 versions and 1169 days).
+Latest version is 1.8.0_362-b08 (newer by 16 versions and 1332 days).
+*Unidentified log line(s).
+Please submit an issue so we can investigate: https://github.com/mgm3746/krashpad/issues.
+If attaching a fatal error log, be sure to review it and remove any sensitive information.
 *The fatal error log is very old (>30 days).
-*MaxMetaspaceSize is less than CompressedClassSpaceSize.
-MaxMetaspaceSize includes CompressedClassSpaceSize, so MaxMetaspaceSize should be larger than CompressedClassSpaceSize.
-If MaxMetaspaceSize is set smaller than CompressedClassSpaceSize, the JVM auto adjusts CompressedClassSpaceSize as follows: CompressedClassSpaceSize = MaxMetaspaceSize - (2 * InitialBootClassLoaderMetaspaceSize).
+*MaxMetaspaceSize < CompressedClassSpaceSize, resulting in the JVM adjusting down the Class Metadata and Compressed Class Space sizes as follows: CompressedClassSpaceSize' = MaxMetaspaceSize(256M) - [2 * InitialBootClassLoaderMetaspaceSize(4M)] = 248M.
+Class Metadata Size' = MaxMetaspaceSize(256M) - CompressedClassSpaceSize'(248M) = 8M.
 *The gc log file has a static name and will be overwritten on JVM startup.
 Enable log file rotation and/or include process id or datestamp in the file name (e.g. -Xloggc:gc_%p_%t.log).
+*Consider enabling gc log file rotation (-XX:+UseGCLogFileRotation -XX:GCLogFileSize=N[K|M|G] -XX:NumberOfGCLogFiles=N) to protect disk space.
 ----------------------------------------
 info
 ----------------------------------------
 *Red Hat build of OpenJDK rpm install.
-*The JDK is very old (>1 yr).
+*The JDK is very old (3.9 years).
 Has the application been running without issue in production for a long time?
 Has something changed recently (e.g. application upgrade, load, etc.) that might have triggered the issue?
+*Signal number SIGSEGV: Segmentation fault.
+Accessing valid memory in an invalid way.
 *Initial and/or max metaspace size is set.
 This is generally not recommended.
 Reference: https://access.redhat.com/solutions/1489263.
-*Metaspace includes class metadata plus compressed class space.
+*Metaspace(256M) = Class Metadata(8M) + Compressed Class Space(248M).
 *The -XX:+PrintHeapAtGC option is causing additional heap information to be output in the gc log.
 The additional data is not typically used for gc analysis.
 If there is not a good use case for enabling this option, remove it to reduce gc logging overhead.
-*Diagnostic JVM options are enabled with -XX:+UnlockDiagnosticVMOptions.
-Diagnostic options add additional overhead and are intended for troubleshooting issues, not general production use.
+*Diagnostic options.
+The following should be removed when relevant troubleshooting is completed, as they add additional overhead and are not recommended/supported for general production use: -XX:+UnlockDiagnosticVMOptions -XX:+LogVMOutput.
-*Consider enabling gc log file rotation with GC log file rotation (-XX:+UseGCLogFileRotation -XX:GCLogFileSize=N[K|M|G] -XX:NumberOfGCLogFiles=N) to protect disk space.
 ========================================
-1 UNIDENTIFIED LOG LINE(S):
+1 UNIDENTIFIED LOG LINES:
 ----------------------------------------
 MGM was here!
 ========================================